 What Do Volunteers Do?

-Most volunteer positions are related to intake, the process of taking initial client applications.
-A volunteer is the first person to really give a listening ear to one of the thousands of people who seek legal assistance from ILS each year.
-As intake workers, volunteers gather basic background, statistical, and financial eligibility information.
+Lawyers, of course, represent and advise clients and paralegals help in that work.
+Otherwise, many volunteer positions are related to intake, the process of processing client applications.
+Volunteers may contact applicants to gather more information or to help clarify issues.
 But most importantly, the volunteer listens to the person's problem and prepares a written summary for a staff attorney to review.
 Special questionnaires also guide the volunteers in gathering additional relevant information.
-For convenience and efficiency, most of the interviewing is done over the telephone.
+For convenience and efficiency, most of the interviews are done by telephone.
 Computer, interviewing, and bilingual skills are helpful, and volunteers must have a professional work ethic.
-Our South Bend and Bloomington offices have an ongoing need for Intake Workers, Hotline Screeners, and Hotline Interviewers to staff the Hotline.
-Other volunteer opportunities have included Administrative Assistants, Data Entry Clerks, Attorney Assistants, and Law Students.
-Our Fort Wayne office utilizes volunteers to fill the roles of Legal Secretary, Intake Personnel, and Paralegal.